corda/corda/docs/source/design/targetversion/design.md

 ## Timeline

 This is intended as a long-term solution.
-Where and how the version information is stored could be changed once we migrate to Java 9

 ## Requirements

-* The node should be able to check the minimum and platform version when loading the Cordapp ([see Jira](https://r3-cev.atlassian.net/browse/CORDA-470))
+* The CorDapp's Minimum and Target Platform Version must be accessible to nodes at CorDapp load time, so they decide whether to load this CorDapp or not and to make the minimum and target version information available ([see Jira](https://r3-cev.atlassian.net/browse/CORDA-470))  .

 * The node's Platform Version must be accessible to CorDapps

-* The CorDapp's Minimum Platform Version must be accessible to nodes at CorDapp load time, so they decide whether to load this CorDapp or not.

 * The CorDapp's Target Platform Version must be accessible to the node when running CorDapps.

 ## Design Decisions

-Should the check for minPlatformVersion be performed in the CorDapp as well as in the Node?
+ Corda nodes running a Platform Version that is lower than the version which will introduce the changes described in this document will not check the minimum version of CorDapps.
+Thus, they will attempt to run CorDapps with a `minPlatformVersion` higher than their platform version.
+To prevent this, the check for `minPlatformVersion` could be performed in the CorDapp as well as in the node.
+When a CorDapp detects that a node which is not fulfilling its `minPlatformVersion` requirement is attempting to run it, it could stop itself from being loaded (or react in a less drastic fashion).
+However, it may be desirable that the same CorDapp will keep working on some other, older nodes that are located in a different, private, network with fewer restrictions in place.
+To allow for flexibility it seems reasonable to let CorDapp developers decide how to handle this situation.

 ## Design

+### Testing

+Do CorDapp developers have to test their CorDapps on all Platform Versions v, `minPlatformVersion` <= v <= `targetPlatformVersion`?

-Testing: How can developers make sure that their CorDapp runs on a newer platform version? / Procedure when new Platform Version is released
+Developers will need to make sure that their CorDapp runs on a newer platform version.
+A procedure that can be followed when a new platform version is released should be included in the documentation as a best practise.

-Suppose our target platform version is 5, and a newer platform version 6 is released.
+* Suppose our target platform version is 5, and a newer platform version 6 is released.
 We want to find out if our CorDapp works as expected (without raising the target version)
+* A procedure could look like this:
+  - A new platform version is released/ anounced (network/ nodes not upgraded yet)
+  - CorDapp developers build their CorDapp against the new version, run/ test against nodes running the old/current version and nodes running the new versions.
+If this works, they can raise the target version of their CorDapp and test again.
+  - CorDapp developers test their old build against a node running the new versions

-Implications for platform developers:
+### Implications for platform developers

-* Make sure CorDapps do not call APIs newer than their target Version Check at CorDapp load time?
+* Should we/ can we make sure CorDapps do not call APIs newer than their target Version Check at CorDapp load time?

 * When modifying existing APIs, do target version checks